1 John 2.12-14.

 There are those commentators who speculate the groups work a little differently.
 “Infants” and “children,” they claim, are the Christian community at large, but “teens” would be the Christians in leadership, the people helping John run the place; and that’d include the elder Christians.
 “Parents” would refer to the top leaders, the ones in charge.
 I don’t care for this interpretation ’cause it presumes John’s church had special code-words for people in leadership which nobody else in Christendom seems to know about: It’s kinda overlaying

-Nah; the letter’s primarily for new believers, but maturer Christians can read it too, and get something just as valuable out of it.
-Yeah, we know all this stuff already (or should); we learned it back when we were newbies.
-It’s still good review.
+Nah; the letter’s primarily for new believers.
+But more mature Christians can read it too, and get something just as valuable out of it.
+True, we know all this stuff already (or should); we learned it back when we were newbies.
+It’s still good to review it.

 Anyway, where do you find yourself?
 Awestruck newbie, vigorous relatively-new disciple, or well-grounded elder?